 Information session: Victoria's onshore conventional gas industry restart

-Please join an online community information session on Thursday 12 August at 7:00pm to support public understanding of the consultation process.
+An online community information session took place on Thursday 12 August to support public understanding of the consultation process underway.

 - a brief overview of findings from the Victorian Gas Program

 - new requirements for industry under the proposed regulations

 - the online consultation process for the proposed Petroleum Regulations 2021

 Please find links below to a series of factsheets which help explain the role of gas in Victoria, and the process of regulatory change: